 Try drawing from top to bottom as well as bottom to top for an extra challenge.
 Maintain the same consistency, spacing, and weight throughout.

 Moving forward, the next continuous stroke you'll draw is the oval shape.
 Begin at the top or the bottom, whichever you prefer.
 Start by tracing the guide page provided, and then try some on your own to really nail down the muscle movements your hand and arm make.

 This stroke can be a bit tricky, since your brush should never leave the page—it's one continuous stroke.
 Essentially, it's just a matter of determining when and how much pressure to apply to form your thicks and thins.

 The last practice stroke we will be completing is essentially a lowercase "n".
-This basic letterform combines the knowledge you just learned about thick and thin strokes.
+This basic letterform combines the knowledge you just learned about thick and thin hand-lettering brush strokes.
 The only difference here is that you have to be aware of the stroke connections.

 Recall when I mentioned the tapering of the thick strokes—this is essential when connecting strokes to maintain an even weight.
 Additionally, notice where the exit stroke of the first "n" is connecting to the following "n" next in line.
 If you look closely, you'll see that the exit stroke is connecting fairly high and very smoothly with the vertical stroke of the following "n".
 Use this knowledge from here on out with all your letterforms.
 Make sure your connections are smooth and begin near the entry stroke of the letterform next in line.